 The shadow foreign secretary clashed with Mr Murnaghan as she criticised him for “pub quizzing” her.

-Mr Murnaghan replied: “It’s not, because you are the shadow foreign secretary and this was about the French foreign minister.”
+Mr Murnaghan replied: “It’s not, because you are the shadow foreign secretary and this was about the French foreign minister Jean-Marc Ayrault who Boris Johnson has met now several times.”

-Ms Thornberry said she wanted to “take this offline because I have got a lot to say to you and I don’t think a lot of it ought to be broadcast”.
+Ms Thornberry told the presenter she wanted to ‘take this offline because I have got a lot to say to you and I don’t think a lot of it ought to be broadcast’.